wangxiaoyunanne/docs/source/hive_sparse_graph_trend_filtering.html.md

 ### Implementation limitations

-- **Memory usage** Each edge in the graph needs at least 20 bytes of GPU device memory: 64 bits for the capacity value, 64 bits for the flow value, 16 bits for the index of the reverse edge.
+- **Memory usage** Each edge in the graph needs at least 28 bytes of GPU device memory: 64 bits for the residual_capacity value, 64 bits for the capacity value, 64 bits for the flow value, 16 bits for the index of the reverse edge.
 Each node in the graph needs at least 16 bytes of GPU device memory: 64 bits for the excess value, 16 bits for the height value and 16 bits for the index of the lowest neighbor.

-- **Data type** For edges we have the following arrays: capacity, flow, reverse.
+- **Data type** For edges we have the following arrays: residual_capacity, capacity, flow, reverse.
 For nodes we have the following arrays: height, excess, lowest_neighbor.
-Capacity, flow and excess arrays and all computation around them are double-precision floating point values (64-bit `double` in C/C++).
+Residual_capacity, capacity, flow and excess arrays and all computation around them are double-precision floating point values (64-bit `double` in C/C++).
 We use an epsilon value of 1e-6 to compare floating-point numbers to zero.
 Reverse, height, and lowest_neighbor arrays and all computation around them are 32-bit integer values.

 ### Comparison against existing implementations
 Graphtv is an official implementation of the sparse fused lasso algorithm with a parametric maxflow backend.
 It is a CPU serial implementation <https://www.cs.ucsb.edu/~yuxiangw/codes/gtf_code.zip>.
 The Gunrock GPU runtime is measured between the application enactor and it is an output of the application.